-in Online Appendix Table A.5, we document that relatively young students, students with a foreign language as their mother tongue, and students with a school teacher of the same gender do not react differently to gifted peers.
+Finally, we investigate whether other students' characteristics could alternatively explain heterogeneous effects of exposure to gifted students in the classroom.
+As presented in Appendix Table A.5, we document that relatively young students, students with a foreign language as mother tongue, and students with school teacher of the same gender do not react differently to gifted peers.
 By looking at class size, we find that the impact of gifted peers is slightly larger in smaller classes.
-This effect is significant (5 percent level) and might indicate that there are dilution effects of putting one gifted student in a large class.
+This effect is significant (5% level) and might indicate that there are dilution effects of putting one gifted student in a large class.
 In our main specification, we account for this dilution effect by always adding class size as a control variable.
 In conclusion, we are confident that these channels do not tamper with our main results and that gender is the main driving force behind our findings.